2017 Submission Process

 - The Challenge is open to students K-12.

 Location.
-Students are only allowed to compete in participating Congressional Districts.
-You may compete in either the district you live in, or the district you attend school in, as long as it is a participating Congressional District.
-Participants may compete in one single district. .
+Students are only allowed to compete in participating Congressional districts.
+You may compete in either the district you live in, or the district you attend school in, as long as it is a participating Congressional district.
+Participants may compete in a single district.

 - First, find out what Congressional District you live in and who your Member of Congress is.

 - Look up your 9-digit zip code by entering your address, here.

 - Some zip codes are represented by multiple Members of Congress.
 Therefore, using the 9-digit zip code ensures accuracy.

 - Look up your District and Member of Congress, here, using your 9-digit zip code.

 - The district name will include your state abbreviation and Congressional District number.
 It will look like this: “OH-13.” ← this means “the thirteenth congressional district of Ohio,” which is represented by Congressman Tim Ryan.